Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Turn the ignition OFF and remove the key before starting.
+• ⚠️ Turn the ignition off and remove the key/fob from the vehicle.

 • ⚠️ Battery disconnect is not required for this job.